 You can filter the list to display only the archive jobs you want to see.
-For more information about archives, see "Archives" below.
+For more information about archives, see "Archives" on the next page.

 When you mouse over an Archive Job, a small box appears showing archive details.
 These include the date of the events collected in this archive, when the archive was last made searchable or unsearchable, the event count, and the disk space.